 - Best to make whipped aquafaba the day of serving the cake.

 - Always use aquafaba from a NO SALT ADDED can of chickpeas (garbanzo beans).
 Salt may deter the overall taste.
-If accidently using salted aquafaba, add more powdered sugar 1 tablespoon at a time until desired flavor is achieved.

 - Because aquafaba is not as sturdy as whipped heavy cream, powdered sugar is recommended over granulated sugar because it is lighter in weight.